 Do you want to save dozens of hours in time?
 Get your evenings and weekends back?
 Be able to teach Trench Foot to your students?

 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-- Trench foot is not a war injury.
-Rather, it is an injury that developed due to the precarious living conditions soldier were forced to endure throughout the First World War.
+- Trench Foot is not a war injury.
+Rather, it is an injury that developed due to the precarious living conditions soldiers were forced to endure throughout the First World War.

-- How does Trench foot manifest itself?
-According to My Health Alberta (2017), the following are the most common symptoms:
+- According to My Health Alberta (2017), the following are the most common symptoms:

 - Red skin that eventually becomes pale and swollen (this is because the blood vessels constrict)